infinity0/adhoc-backup-scripts/README.md

 # git-etc

-TODO: this section is not yet complete, since git-etc is in the middle of being refactored to take advantage of bmount's more robust handling of bind-mounts.
+Track and restore system files and metadata in git.
+Use together with bmount.

 More advanced use case compared to etckeeper:

 - can put the repo somewhere other than /etc/.git
-- don't need to run as superuser, can split repo by security levels, e.g.:
+- does not need to run as root (except when restoring). therefore, can split repo by security levels, e.g.:
 	- public config in a repo owned by a normal user. you can share this with others for backup/review.
 	- private config (e.g. passwords) in a repo owned by root

-TODO: add the functionality from rsconf that automatically detects changed or new configs (relative to dpkg's database) in /etc

 ## Pre-use